michaldivis/not-today/README.md

 app.Run();
 ```

 Enjoy the performance gains!
 NotToday will automatically optimize request processing, resulting in significantly improved response times and overall API performance.
+For the price of not returning the desired responses of course.

 ## Testimonials